icedevml/react-native-hce-module-ios/packages/native-hce-module/README.md

        await NativeHCEModule?.startHCE();
        break;
    ```
-3. Calling `startHCE()` causes:
+   Calling `await NativeHCEModule?.startHCE()` causes:
-   * iOS: Launch of the NFC scan system UI.
-The smartphone will start listening for C-APDUs from the readers right after that UI appears on screen.
-The `readerDetected` event will be emitted as soon as the NFC tag field presence is observed.
-The `readerDeselected` event will be emitted if the reader is physically disconnected or a non-matching AID is selected by the reader.
+   * iOS: Your smartphone will start listening for C-APDUs (Command APDUs originating from reader devices) right after that function is called, which will be additionally indicated by the operating system popping out the NFC scanning user interface prompt.
-   * Android: No user interface appears (you have to implement it on your own scanning UI, within your app).
-The `readerDetected` event will be emitted as soon as the first matching SELECT AID command is observed.
-The `readerDeselected` event will be emitted if the reader is physically disconnected or a non-matching AID is selected by the reader.
+   * Android: HCE commands will be forwarded to your application from that point on.
+No specific user interface is displayed (you have to implement it on your own, within your app).
-4. Optionally, you can handle `readerDetected` and `readerDeselected events to enhance user's experience.
+3. Optionally, you can handle `readerDetected` and `readerDeselected` events to enhance user's experience.
    ```typescript
    // inside NativeHCEModule?.onEvent handler's switch
    case 'readerDetected':